 The Navigator window consists of two main sections:

-The Table preview dialog is a simple window that consists of only one section for the data preview.
+The table preview dialog box consists of only one section for the data preview.
 An example of a connector that provides this experience and window is the Folder connector.

 4. Query destination

-This is the phase where you define where to load the query.
-The options vary from integration to integration.
-But one option that is always available is the option to load data to the Power Query Editor to further transform and enrich the query.
+This is the stage in which you specify where to load the query.
+The options vary from integration to integration, but the one option that's always available is loading data to the Power Query Editor to further transform and enrich the query.